mblaster00/machine-learning-algorithms-branch-based-repository/README.md

 This repository showcases **my personal work** on implementing and experimenting with various machine learning algorithms.
 Each algorithm or topic is organized into its own branch for clarity and easy navigation.

-I (Omar) built and structured every branch in this repository as part of my learning, research, and experimentation in machine learning and data science.
+I built and structured every branch in this repository as part of my learning, research, and experimentation in machine learning and data science.

 ---